I was recently speaking to an attendee at Stress Awareness training course and he said that

 “I did not realise that all my stress was at work and there was nothing at home.
 It has been a real eye opener for me” Jim

-I had run two sessions over two weeks and it was when Jim arrived at the second session that he said the Stress Diary had helped him to actually look at what he was doing and what was happening to him.
+I had run two sessions over two weeks and it was when Jim (not his real name) arrived at the second session that he said the Stress Diary had helped him to look at what he was doing and what was happening to him.
 He went on to tell me that he had handed in his notice as work was making him so ill and it wasn’t worth it.
 I did ask if he had anything to go to and he didn’t but felt that it was essential for his mental and physical wellbeing as well as his home life that he took this very brave step.

 The stress diary is a very useful tool and you could try out the diary and here are some tips:

 - Identify dates and times over each week to see if there is a pattern when you are feeling under pressure which is causing signs and symptoms of stress.